infsci2711/infsci2711.github.io/_posts/2015-03-17-tutorial-project-deployment.markdown

 Connect to the server, stop your sever project (Jetty server) by running following command:

-Then go to each repository folder *git pull*
+Then go to each repository folder *git pull*.

 Start your server project (Jetty server).
 P.S.: You might need to restart any other servers/services if you use any.